EricThiel/ansible-lab/README.md

 1. `- name: Create temp user` - This task was created to demonstrate the issue mentioned above.
 This task creates a user by passing a plain-text password, but when it is stored in the configuration the password is obfuscated.
 As a result, every run will attempt to re-apply the configuration.
 Sometimes this can be solved as with ntp above, but often you will have one or more tasks that always believe the config has changed.
 It is best to group these tasks together so that auditing the results to detect actual config drift is easier.

-* Execute `ansible-playbook 3_gold_config.yml`
+* Execute `ansible-playbook 3_gold_config.yml` again
   * This time we left off the `-C -v` so the playbook will execute the defined tasks.
   * If you execute it a second time, what do you expect for the results?
-Try it and see
+Try it and verify
      <details>
      <summary> Answer </summary>
      * All tasks should show 'ok' except the last task.
 The last task will show 'changed' every time because it applies the password in plaintext, but the password is stored in the configuration encrypted.